Kolkman/Etherpad-Docker/README.md

 This variant of an Etherpad Docker container is characterized by:

 At run time:
-* Follows the _stable_ from upstream etherpad/etherpad
+* Follows upstream etherpad - tags correspond to etherpad/etherpad tags in docker hub.
 * Uses SQLite or MySQL as a databackend
 * Persistent data, plugins and settings.
 * Create administration user with configurable password.